1beebe/analytics-buddy/README.md

 # analytics-buddy
-MindStudio-powered browser extension workflow for capturing personal social media analytics and exporting to Google Sheets.

-# Analytics Buddy

-> A MindStudio-powered browser extension that captures **personal social media** post analytics from the page, converts them into CSV, and updates a connected Google Sheet.
+A MindStudio-powered browser extension that captures **personal social media** post analytics from the page, converts them into CSV, and updates a connected Google Sheet.
 The sheet runs simple formulas for insights, which can be fetched back into MindStudio.

 ## Demo
 ![Analytics Buddy Demo](assets/demo.gif)